Is your business stuck using a legacy CRM solution?

 Are you ready for a modern cloud-based CRM with an intuitive interface, clear-cut reporting, smart workflows, and advanced features?

-Nextiva’s Customer Service CRM will help your support teams provide the level of service consumers in 2020 expect.
+Nextiva’s Customer Service CRM will help your support teams provide the level of service consumers expect.
 We integrate help desk, email, and voice into a single ticket dashboard.
 Consistent omnichannel service is no longer a pipedream.

-Our Sales Pipeline CRM is perfect for companies with long sales processes and large sales forces.
+Our Sales CRM is perfect for companies with long sales processes and large sales forces.
 Your sales reps will know exactly where each prospect is at any moment, giving them the context they need to close.